NoahFreelove/JEngine/README.md

 ## Quick Start

-Firstly!
+Firstly, Create a new JavaFX project (preferably in IntelliJ).
 If you haven't already, add the following to your module-info.java file:

 `requires javafx.controls;`